 Under the Hood

-Honda has made choosing an engine for the 2017 Civic Type R simple by offering only one drivetrain combination: a 2.0-liter turbocharged 4-cylinder connected to a 6-speed manual transmission, all of it powering the front wheels through a helical limited slip differential.
-The engine puts out 306 horsepower and 295 lb-ft of torque, enough to make torque steer a concern.
+There's only one drivetrain for the 2018 Honda Civic Type R: a 2.0-liter turbocharged 4-cylinder connected to a 6-speed manual transmission.
+It sends all that power to the front wheels through a helical limited-slip differential.
+The engine's 306 horsepower and 295 lb-ft of torque are enough to make torque steer a concern.
 Torque steer, if you're unaware, is the tendency for a powerful front-wheel-drive car's front wheels to turn left or right when under a load; it's annoying and not very fun.
-However, the Civic Type R uses a clever front suspension setup that incorporates a special steering linkage that's different from the rest of the Civic lineup, helping reduce the effect of torque steer to practically nothing.
+Honda has somehow controlled it with a unique front-suspension setup that incorporates a special steering linkage.
+It's different from the rest of the Civic lineup, and helps virtually eliminate the effect of torque steer.